shibikasrig/AIML-tasks/README.md

 Optimal K balances bias and variance for better classification accuracy.
 Visualization demonstrates how KNN classifies points based on nearest neighbors.

+🖇️ Support Vector Machines (SVM)

+This project focuses on applying Support Vector Machines (SVM) for both linear and non-linear classification.
+The goal is to train models using different kernels, visualize decision boundaries, tune hyperparameters, and evaluate model performance using cross-validation.

+📌 Task 7: Support Vector Machines (SVM)

+Objective: Use SVMs for linear and non-linear classification.

+Steps Covered:

+1)Load and Prepare Dataset
+Generated a 2D binary dataset using make_classification.
+Split into train-test sets and standardized features with StandardScaler.

+2)Train SVM Models
+Trained SVM with linear kernel and with RBF kernel.

+3)Visualize Decision Boundaries
+Plotted decision boundaries for both linear and RBF SVMs.

+4)Hyperparameter Tuning
+Tuned C and gamma using cross-validation.
+Compared accuracy across multiple parameter settings.

+5)Evaluate Performance
+Reported cross-validation accuracy and test accuracy for both kernels.

 -